bailaoye/avweather_cli/README.md

 ## Feature To-do

-- Iterating with .each
-- List views
-- Search for any airport code (...maybe))
+- Search for any airport code
+- Refactoring Airport.new_from_list to use a better iterating method